nesmaAlmoazamy/-Sequence-Tagger-in-AllenNLP/README.md

-# -Sequence-Tagger-in-AllenNLP
- HW4, NLP Course Sequence Tagger in AllenNLP
+# Names Classifier Using AllenNLP